Castlemaine Gold Project

 Will KZR be re-starting the Wattle Gully mine?

-- We currently do not have any plans to restart the Wattle Gully Mine, rather we see greater exploration potential in the surrounding region.
+- KZR currently has no plans to restart the Wattle Gully Mine, rather viewing greater exploration potential in the surrounding region.

 Castlemaine Gold Project